Seeking a new model for the management of Australian landscapes so our natural systems are conserved and regenerated for future generations.

 From Past to Future – Australian Stewardship of Country

 This final webinar in the series takes us to a broad view of the past to define our approach to the future.
-We range from the natural history of our continent’s diverse landscapes and species, including the traditional approaches taken by Aboriginal and Torres Strait Islander peoples to support that diversity, to redefining our relationships with the living world to better rise to the challenges we must collectively face to secure our country’s future.
+We range from the natural history of our continent’s diverse landscapes and species, confronting the cultural and systemic responses needed to redefine and strengthen our relationships with the living world and better adapt to the challenges facing us as a nation in the near future.

 Speakers (from left):